 Role Title Summary Responsibilities Interfaces / Other Commitments giving evidence, normally with the PAO of the MOD, when summoned before the Public Accounts Committee (PAC) or Defence Select Committee on AWE's stewardship of public funds.
-Responsibilities to the AWE board The AO is responsible for: advising the board on the discharge of the A document; WE's responsibilities as set out in this • advising the board on AWE's performance c ompared with its aims, objectives and plans; ensuring the provision of information to allo considerations in reaching and providing its ensuring that decisions sought from the Board and its Standing Committees are presented in a way that all financial, regularity and propriety implications are fully addressed to assist decision taking; taking action as set out in chapter 3 of "Man Chair, is contemplating a course of action in Executive considers would infringe the require represent prudent or economical administration questionable feasibility, or is unethical; volving a transaction which the Chief irements of propriety or regularity or does not developing and implementing robust and te Recovery Plans to ensure that disruption to are minimised, regularly assuring the Board the delivery of AWE's services and operations
+Responsibilities to the AWE board The AO is responsible for: advising the board on the discharge of the AWE document; 's responsibilities as set out in this advising the board on AWE's performance com pared with its aims, objectives and plans; ensuring the provision of information to allow to considerations in reaching and providing its adv ensuring that decisions sought from the Board in a way that all financial, regularity and proprie assist decision taking; - taking action as set out in chapter 3 of "Managi Chair, is contemplating a course of action involv Executive considers would infringe the requirer represent prudent or economical administratio questionable feasibility, or is unethical; ring a transaction which the Chief nents of propriety or regularity or does not developing and implementing robust and tester Recovery Plans to ensure that disruption to the are minimised, regularly assuring the Board on delivery of AWE's services and operations

-&lt;sup>6 Managing Public Money (MPM)
+6 Managing Public Money (MPM)

-Role Title Summary Responsibilities Interfaces / Other Commitments As Accounting Officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control in accordance with Government guidance.
+Role Title Summary Responsibilities Interfaces / Other Commitments of internal control in accordance with Govern the work of the internal auditors and by the s As Accounting Officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control in accordance with Government guidance.
 This review shall be informed by the work of the internal auditors and by the senior managers within the organisation who have responsibility for the development and maintenance of the internal control framework.
-This is augmented with advice from the NAO.
-For the avoidance of doubt, if the AO believes an action being considered by the AWE Board is contrary to the rules, principles or guidance in MPM, or against AWE's regulatory obligations including as to safety, they are required to vote against and seek to prevent or alter such proposals.
-Responsibility to the SRO/Customer • The CEO is accountable to the SRO/Custom programme of work to time and cost to me · - Responsibilities to the Department notifying the Department in a timely fashio whether financial or otherwise and whether means; and, • setting a culture of transparency and partn ership between AWE and the Department.
+This is augmented with advice from the NAO. contrary to the rules, principles or guidance in M For the avoidance of doubt, if the AO believes an action being considered by the AWE Board is contrary to the rules, principles or guidance in MPM, or against AWE's regulatory obligations including as to safety, they are required to vote against and seek to prevent or alter such proposals.
+Responsibility to the SRO/Customer Responsibility to the SRO/Customer The CEO is accountable to the SRO/Customer for the delivery of the agreed programme of work to time and cost to meet the requirement set by the Customer.
+Responsibilities to the Department , - notifying the Department in a timely fashion of any significant problems or risks, whether financial or otherwise and whether detected by internal audit or by other means; and, setting a culture of transparency and d partnership between AWE and the Department.